 When ordering a patented file from the Record Room, the name of the person ordering the file should appear on the Form PO-125.
 It is important that the Patent Number be stated rather than the Serial Number of the application which matured into the patent.
-An Examiner ordering a patented file should also place his Art Unit number on the Form.
-If the notaton "HOLD" is marked on the Form PO-125 the case will be held at the Record Room and in the absence of such notation it will be sent to the Art Unit indicated.
-If ordered by phone, the Examiner may appear at the Record Room to complete the Form PO-125 and to pick up the file or he may request the delivery of the file by regular Office Messenger Service.
-If the need for the file is not urgent, Examiner time may be saved by sending a Form PO-125, completed in the manner indicated above, to the Record Room by regular Office Messenger Service.
-The file will be delivered by the same Messenger Service to the Art Unit indicated on the form or it will be held at the Record Room only if so requested on the Form.

-Patent Copy Sales Branch has charge of the drawings in patented cases.
+An examiner ordering a patented file should also place his art unit number on the Form.
+If the notation "HOLD" is marked on the Form PO-125 the case will be held at the Record Room and in the absence of such notation it will be sent to the art unit indicated.
+If ordered by phone, the examiner may appear at the Record Room to complete the Form PO-125 and to pick up the file or he may request the delivery of the file by regular Office Messenger Service.
+If the need for the file is not urgent, examiner time may be saved by sending a Form PO-125, completed in the manner indicated above, to the Record Room by regular Office Messenger Service.
+The file will be delivered by the same Messenger Service to the art unit indicated on the form or it will be held at the Record Room only if so requested on the Form.
+Customer Services Division has charge of the drawings in patented cases.
 Canceled sheets, however, are not retained with the patented drawings but are filed with the "Abandoned Files and Drawings."

-905.04 Marking Examiners' Copies of Patents

-When the Examiners' copies of patents are sent to their respective Art Units to be filed, they should be routed across the appropriate Examiners' desks prior to placement in the shoes.
-The Assistant Examiners who examined the application should mark in ink on the face of the drawings, or the specifications where there are no drawings, such features as may be deemed advantageous in aiding understanding of the patents in future searches.

-905.05 Charge for Pending Application Files [R-22]

-Whenever an application file is temporarily removed from the Group or Branch having jurisdiction thereof Charge Form PO-125 must be completed, and left with the clerk in charge.

-Whenever a file is removed from the Group application file rack for use by an Examiner assigned to that Group, but not having jurisdiction of that file, cardboard Form OF-25 should be inserted in place of the borrowed file.
+905.04 Marking Examiners' Copies of Patents When the examiners' copies of patents are sent to their respective art units to be filed, they should be routed across the appropriate examiners' desks prior to placement in the shoes.
+The assistant examiners who examined the application should mark in ink on the face of the drawings, or the specifications where there are no drawings, such features as may be deemed advantageous in aiding understanding of the patents in future searches.
+905.05 Charge for Pending Application Files [R-22] Whenever an application file is temporarily removed from the group or division having jurisdiction thereof Charge Form PO-125 must be completed, and left with the clerk in charge.
+Whenever a file is removed from the group application file rack for use by an examiner assigned to that group, but not having jurisdiction of that file, cardboard Form OF-25 should be inserted in place of the borrowed file.
 All files should be returned promptly to their proper location.